-- 1. Upon hearing an alarm, all non-emergency communications will cease and the member giving the alarm will proceed to give the Site Safety Officer and the Project Manager all pertinent information. - 2.
-Actions to be taken will be dictated by the emergency condition. - 3.
-Power equipment will be shut down and operators will stand by for instruction. - 4.
-Injured personnel will be transported to the Contamination Reduction Line. - 5.
-Stokley Construction Services Tracy Command Center will be notified immediately. - In case of a fire, explosion, or hazard alarm, personnel will immediately proceed to assigned prearranged safe locations. - 7.
-Upon arrival at the safe locations, a complete head count will be given to the Site Safety Officer and the Project Manager and personnel will stay at the safe locations until the area is secured. - D. Personal Injury
+1. Upon hearing an alarm, all non-emergency communications will cease and the member giving the alarm will proceed to give the Site Safety Officer and the Project Manager all pertinent information.

+2. Actions to be taken will be dictated by the emergency condition.

+3. Power equipment will be shut down and operators will stand by for instruction.

+4. Injured personnel will be transported to the Contamination Reduction Line.

+5. AllPro Environmental Corporation Command Center will be notified immediately.

+6. In case of a fire, explosion, or hazard alarm, personnel will immediately proceed to assigned prearranged safe locations.

+• 7.
+Upon arrival at the safe locations, a complete head count will be given to the Site Safety Office and the Project Manager and personnel will stay at the safe locations until the area is secured.

+D. Personal Injury

-If an injury occurs due to an accident or exposure to a hazardous substance, the Stokley Construction Services Tracy Command Center will be notified.
-The Site Safety Officer will be given all appropriate information concerning the nature and cause of the injury so that treatment preparations can be initiated.
+If an injury occurs due to an accident or exposure to a hazardous substance, the AllPro Environmental Corporation Command Center will be notified.
+The Site Safety Officer will be given all appropriate information concerning the nature and cause of the injury so that treatment preparation can be initiated.
 The injured person will be transported to the Contamination Reduction line where appropriate first aid and treatment can begin.
-The Project Manager will be informed and will investigate the cause of the injury and make any necessary changes in work procedures.
+The Project Manager will be informed and investigate and document the cause of the injury and make any necessary changes in work procedures.